Protect the world’s peace. Donate to support Ukraine

 Ready to go deeper?
 Download the Headway app to explore quick, powerful summaries of the best communication and relationship books.
 Your future self will thank you!

-FAQs about dry texting
+Frequently asked questions about dry texting

 What does dry text mean?

-Why is someone dry texting me?
+Why is someone dry-texting me?

 Is dry texting a red flag?